vk0x65/WhatsApp-Group-Contacts-Extractor/README.md

 Enter The group name then Hit Okay and Bow It's done!

-It will going to download a CSV file with all group contact numbers
+It will be going to download a CSV file with all group contact numbers